warrickbayman/Loom/readme.md

 }
 ```

-Run `composer update` in your project route to install Loom.
+Run `composer update` in your project root to install Loom.

 ## Use